“And We’re Gonna Get Married”

 My Bride and I got hitched in a venue called ‘The Chapel of Love’.

-An Elvis impersonator performed the rites for two hundred bucks.
+An Elvis impersonator would perform the rites for two hundred bucks.
 (My woman was an Elvis fan, so what the hell).
-For fifty bucks more, he would sing ‘Love Me Tender’ A cappella.
+For fifty bucks more, he would sing ‘Love Me Tender’ A Capella.
 My girl, ever so frugal, suggested we pass on that.

 If she had known that within just a few short hours I would be tossing black chips onto a craps table, she might have seriously considered his offer of serenade.